awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example3.md

 **Using the AWS CLI**

 1. Add user Dave credentials to the AWS CLI config file and create a new profile, `UserDaveAccountA`\.
-For more information, see [Developing with Amazon S3 using the AWS CLI](setup-aws-cli.md)\.
+For more information, see [Setting up the tools for the example walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

    ```
    [profile UserDaveAccountA]